 Cybersecurity is an integral part of risk management.
-The Board appreciates the rapidly evolving nature of threats presented by cyber-security incidents and is committed to the prevention, timely detection and mitigation of the effects of any such incidents.
-The Board receives quarterly updates from management regarding cybersecurity.
+The Board appreciates the rapidly evolving nature of threats presented by cybersecurity incidents and is committed to the prevention, timely detection and mitigation of the effects of any such incidents.
+Our Board of Directors receives a quarterly cybersecurity report from our information technology department and an update from management which includes additional discussions of any relevant issues related to the understanding of technology and cybersecurity risk that may be relevant at any given time.
+This report includes, among other things, information regarding our current security posture and on-going cybersecurity events.
+Cybersecurity incidents meeting a pre-determined minimum threshold are communicated to our Board.
 Range has not experienced a material cybersecurity breach within the past three years.